directus/directus/docs/reference/api/rest/permissions.md

 <div class="two-up">
 <div class="left">

-Permissions control who has access to what, when.
+> Permissions are assigned to Roles, and control data access throughout the platform.
+[Learn more about Permissions](/concepts/permissions/).

 </div>
 <div class="right">